|Indian States and UTs SDG Ranking by NITI Aayog

-In India, we can see this happening with the cognate languages of Hindi such as Marwari, Braj, Bundeli, Garhwali, Kumaoni, Pahadi, Gujjari, Magadhi, Awadhi and many more which are leading to an eventual premature death thanks to their politically stronger sibling the Standardized Hindi.
+In India, we can see this happening with the cognate languages of Hindi such as Marwari, Braj, Bundeli, Garhwali, Kumaoni, Pahadi, Gujjari, Magadhi, Awadhi and many more.
+These languages are leading to a premature death thanks to their politically stronger sibling, the Standard Hindi.

 Leaving aside the language and dialect debate, let us understand how the promotion of standard Hindi at the cost of its sister languages has hampered the growth of the Hindi heartland?
 And the bigger question is by saving the regional languages, can we save the Hindi heartland?

 A state chooses a standard form of a language because a standard form makes it easier to disseminate the information without spending much on the resources.
 This may be true for a smaller population or region, but this cannot be scaled to a larger base, especially in the case of India, where you find a new language or dialect at every 7th milestone.

 This problem is prevalent in North India, where at the cost of regional languages, Hindi is promoted, as this has made the cost of information dissemination lower, but also made the efficacy of information disseminated even lower.

 On another side, if we look at the non-Hindi speaking states, we find they are generally smaller in size either in terms of size or population (in relative terms to Hindi Heartland States), which allows them to disseminate information effectively.